nus-cs2113-AY2122S2/tp/docs/UserGuide.md

 ![ShowDateTimetableFormat](images/showDateTimetableFormat.PNG)

 ### Display Weekly Schedule: `show week` / `show next week`

-Displays your schedule for the week or the week after.
+If you are wondering what is your schedule for the current week or the next week.
+Fret not, Sherpass has the ability to display your schedule for the current week or the week after.

+Command for `show next week` can be shortened to `show nextweek`.

 Format:
 - To see the schedule for the week you are in: `show week`